jetbrains-academy/anderson/README.md

 - `no_loop` – Disable animation loop.
 By default, `false`.

 There are several kinds of actions that can be present in the `scenario`:
-- `enter` – Enter some string in the terminal.
+- `write` – Write some string in the terminal.
 - `expect` – Wait for some string in the terminal.
 - `delay` – Overwrite the `keystroke_delay` argument. **Note**: the overwriting happens globally, therefore if you need to change this argument for some part of the scenario, don't forget to revert to the default value.